 Culture Trip respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when you visit and use our websites (theculturetrip.com and our related websites) (“Website”) or our Culture Trip branded app (“App”) and tells you about your privacy rights and how the law protects you.
+This privacy notice will inform you as to how we look after your personal data when you visit and use our websites (theculturetrip.com and our related websites) (“Website”) or our Culture Trip branded app) or our Culture Trip branded app (“App”) and tells you about your privacy rights and how the law protects you.

 This privacy notice is provided in a layered format so you can click through to the specific areas set out below.
 Please also use the Glossary to understand the meaning of some of the terms used in this privacy notice.

-This privacy notice aims to give you information on how Culture Trip collects and processes your personal data through your use of our Website or App, including any data you may provide through our Website or App when you sign up to our newsletter or set-up a user account.
+This privacy notice aims to give you information on how Culture Trip collects and processes your personal data through your use of our Website or App, including any data you may provide through our Website or App when you sign up to our newsletter, make a purchase or set-up a user account.

 The Website and App are not intended for children (i.e. individuals aged 18 or under) and we do not knowingly collect data relating to children.

-It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
+It is important that you read this privacy notice together with any other notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices we give and is not intended to override them.

 The Culture Trip Limited is the controller and responsible for your personal data (referred to as “Culture Trip”, “we”, “us” or “our” in this privacy notice).

-We have appointed a data privacy manager who is responsible for overseeing questions in relation to this privacy notice.
-If you have any questions about this privacy notice, including any requests to exercise Your legal rights, please contact the data privacy manager using the details set out below.
+We have appointed a Data Protection Officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
+If you have any questions about this privacy notice, including any requests to exercise Your legal rights, please contact the DPO using the details set out below.